-The Dane G. Hansen Foundation is pleased to offer a variety of enrichment options, engaging learning opportunities and “reverse field trips” to NW Kansas students and teachers.
-This new outreach initiative, NW Kansas LEARNS, combined with other recently announced initiatives, NW Kansas ARTS and NW Kansas READS, help to fulfil the Hansen Foundation’s mission to improve the quality of life and provide opportunities to the people of Northwest Kansas.
+The Dane G. Hansen Foundation is pleased to offer a variety of enrichment options, engaging learning opportunities and “reverse field trips” to NW Kansas public school students and teachers.
+This new outreach initiative, NW Kansas LEARNS, combined with other recently announced initiatives, NW Kansas ARTS and NW Kansas READS, help to fulfill the Hansen Foundation’s mission to improve the quality of life and provide opportunities to the people of Northwest Kansas.

-All of these opportunities are offered at NO COST to NW Kansas schools in the 26-county Hansen service area.
+All of these opportunities are offered at NO COST to NW Kansas public schools in the 26-county Hansen service area.
 The Hansen Foundation has partnered with the organizations in this booklet to cover the program and travel costs for NW Kansas students.